Alcaro/krkrwine/README.md

 install.py will obey the WINEPREFIX environment variable, if set.

-gstkrkr will not be installed; it does nothing useful if you have the above plugins and don't have protonmediaconverter.
+krkrwine includes a GStreamer component; it's installed in Proton, but is not necessary or recommended under Wine, it does nothing useful if you have the above plugins and don't have protonmediaconverter.
 If you want them anyways for development purposes, you can copy or link them to ~/.local/share/gstreamer-1.0/plugins/.

 Installation - macOS
 --------------------